Highly Migratory Species: Background

 The term “highly migratory species” (HMS) derives from Article 64 of the United Nations Convention on the Law of the Sea.
 Although the Convention does not provide an operational definition of the term, an annex to it lists species considered highly migratory by parties to the Convention.
 In general, these species have a wide geographic distribution, both inside and outside countries’ 200-mile zones, and undertake migrations of significant but variable distances across oceans for feeding or reproduction.
 They are pelagic species, which means they do not live near the sea floor, and mostly live in the open ocean, although they may spend part of their life cycle in nearshore waters.
 They are harvested by U.S. commercial and recreational fishers and by foreign fishing fleets.
 Only a small fraction of the total harvest is taken within U.S. waters.

-The HMS Fishery Management Plan (FMP) authorizes the Council to actively manage the following species:
+The HMS FMP authorizes the Council to actively manage the following species:

 - Tunas: north Pacific albacore, yellowfin, bigeye, skipjack, and northern bluefin